cacilhas/montegasppa/docs/2023/06/spotify.md

 ![Spotify](//cacilhas.info/img/spotify.png)

-Actually I don’t wanna talk exactly about [Spotify](https://open.spotify.com/), but more precisely about [DistroKid](https://distrokid.com/).
+Actually I don’t wanna talk exactly about [Spotify](https://open.spotify.com/), but more precisely about **[DistroKid](https://distrokid.com/)**.

 There is this distributor that intermediates sharing music with Spotify and other music shops.
 DistroKids apparently does a lotta cools things for you: it register your songs, create your albums and publish ’em into several stream services such as Spotify, iTunes, and Amazon.

 Hence I decided to publish my albums by using DistroKid.
 So I created an account, uploaded my songs, and published my albums.

-That did until my third album, so I start having problems.
+That did for a while, until my third album, so I start having problems.

 DistroKid refused to publish my third album claiming copyright issues.